#6 RB · Arizona Cardinals

 Your grade joins the crowd-sourced Fan Verdict.

-On the field, James Conner grades out as a middling RB for Arizona Cardinals (C+ Performance).
-That places him 13th of 181 graded running backs.
-Against that production, his deal reads as good value on the Contract Value Index (B+) — the team is paying below what the play would command.
+On the field, James Conner grades out as a strong RB for Arizona Cardinals (B+ Performance).
+That places him 12th of 175 graded running backs.
+The money matches the play — the Contract Value Index lands at B+, good value.
 The public read is positive (B- Sentiment), drawn from current news and social signal rather than the box score.

 | Year | Team | GP | Yards | TD | YPC |